Last updated: May 2019

 One of the main factors is the user experience or UX.

-Search engines, like Google, now check to see how the users feel about a website.
-In fact, User experience and SEO are now so deeply intertwined that webmasters should not ignore the UX aspect any longer.
+Google and other search engines use various signals to understand how users feel about a website.
+In fact, user experience and SEO are now so deeply intertwined that you can no longer afford to ignore UX as a ranking factor.

 Google has been telling us for years that we need to focus more on users and less on search engine optimisation (SEO): “Google’s goal is to provide users with the most relevant results and a great user experience.”

-The answers to these following questions now form an important part of how search engines value your website:
+The answers to these following questions form an important part of how search engines value your website – and how they assess the UX:

 - Can visitors easily find the information they are looking for?